The Ren & Stimpy Show: Animation

 The show's aesthetics draw on Golden Age cartoons, particularly those of animator Bob Clampett from the 1940s in the way the characters' emotions powerfully distort their bodies.
 The show's style emphasizes unique expressions, intense and specific acting and strong character poses.
 One of the show's most notable visual trademarks is the detailed paintings of gruesome close-ups, along with the blotchy ink stains that on occasion replace the standard backgrounds, reminiscent of "holes in reality or the vision of a person in a deep state of dementia".
 This style was developed from Clampett's Baby Bottleneck, which features several scenes with color-cards for backgrounds.
 The show incorporated norms from "the old system in TV and radio" where the animation would feature sponsored products to tie in with the cartoon, but in lieu of real advertisements, it featured fake commercial breaks advertising nonexistent products, most notably "Log".

 Kricfalusi cited Carbunkle Cartoons, an animation studio headed by Bob Jaques and Kelly Armstrong, for their work on the show's best episodes, improving the acting with subtle nuances and wild animation that could not be done with overseas animation studios.
 KJ Dell'Antonia of Common Sense Media describes the show's style as changing "from intentionally rough to much more polished and plushie-toy ready."

+Notably, a handful of episodes from the second season onwards were also animated not with cels but with digital ink and paint, which was very rare for television animation before 1998.
+The majority of episodes were still animated traditionally with cels.